JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 ### Order of references

 References in a `@bibliography` are rendered (and numbered) in the order in which they are cited.
-When there a multiple pages in the documentation, the order in which the pages appear in the navigation bar is relevant.
+When there are multiple pages in the documentation, the order in which the pages appear in the navigation bar is relevant.

 For a `@bibliography` block that includes non-cited references (the `*` in a [Full `@bibliography`](@ref)), the [`Bibliography.sorting_rules`](https://humans-of-julia.github.io/Bibliography.jl/stable/#Bibliography.sorting_rules) become relevant.
 When instantiating the plugin, a `sorting` argument can be passed to `CitationBibliography()`,